wagerc97/SIR-model/README.md

 ## SIR  - an Epidemic Model
+### Question:
-**Question**:How will the results of two SIR models for Covid-19 infection dynamics differ if one additionally considers time dependence of vaccination protection?  <br>
+How will the results of two SIR models for Covid-19 infection dynamics differ if one additionally considers time dependence of vaccination protection? <br>
+### Hypothesis:
-**Hypothesis:** The model considering the time dependent vaccination protection will be more accurate.  <br>
+The model considering the time dependent vaccination protection will be more accurate. <br>

 ---
 #### Basic model: SIR (a simple epidemics model)
 * N = S + I + R (the total number of individuals is constant)
 * Individuals only jump between the 3 compartments.
-* Solver for system of ODEs - RK4 is very stable and accurat
+* Solver for system of ODEs - RK4 is very stable and accurate
 ---
 #### Assumptions:
 * Model A considers 5 months of constant vaccination protection / natural immunity